 Exploring Independence and Rebellion

 Just like teenagers, adolescent dogs may exhibit behaviors associated with seeking autonomy and testing boundaries.
-This phase is essential for their growth and maturity, but it can be challenging for you as a owner.
+This phase is essential for their growth and maturity, but it can be challenging for you as a pet owner.

 Testing Boundaries

 During adolescence, your dog may test boundaries and push the limits of what they can and cannot do.
-They may ignore commands that were previously obeyed or engage in undesirable behaviors such as jumping on or stealing from the counter.
+They may ignore commands that were previously obeyed or engage in undesirable behaviors such as jumping on furniture or stealing food from the counter.
 It's crucial to stay consistent with your rules and reinforce obedience training during these moments.

 Seeking Autonomy